jawadshred/Graduation-Project/README.md

 # Graduation-Project
 Change Request Management Web Application for Turkcell

-The Change Request Management is a well-designed and well-managed Web Service based application designed to be used by the employees of the KKTCell telecommunication services operator in Cyprus that can really make a difference by managing the continuous and many requests of their employees, aiming to improve the business services of the Company.
+The Change Request Management is a Web Service based application designed to be used by the employees of the KKTCell telecommunication services operator in Cyprus that can really make a difference by managing the continuous and many requests of their employees, aiming to improve the business services of the Company.

 Technologies used: